Sikhism in the United States

-American Sikhs form the country's sixth-largest religious group.
+Sikh Americans form the country's sixth-largest religious group.
 While the U.S. Census does not ask about religion, 70,697 Americans (or of the total population) declared Sikh as their ethnicity in the 2020 census.
 The U.S. Census Bureau cites the 2008 American Religious Identification Survey's estimate of the adult Sikh American population at 78,000.
-The Pew Research Center estimated the Sikh American adult population to be 140,000 and the total population at 200,000 in 2012 while the World Religion Database at Boston University estimated the American Sikh population to be at 280,000 in 2012.
+The Pew Research Center estimated the Sikh American adult population to be 140,000 and the total population at 200,000 in 2012 while the World Religion Database at Boston University estimated the Sikh American population to be at 280,000 in 2012.
 Sikh organizations like the Sikh Coalition and American Sikh Congressional Caucus estimate the Sikh American population to be as high as 1,000,000, but do not provide any sources for these figures; 500,000 nevertheless remains the most cited Sikh American population size.
-With 1% of Asian Americans being Sikh, and 90.7% of Sikh Americans being Asian American, the American Sikh population can be estimated at around 200,000–300,000 in 2021.
+With 1% of Asian Americans being Sikh, and 90.7% of Sikh Americans being Asian American, the Sikh American population can be estimated at 200,000–300,000 in 2021.
 The largest Sikh populations in the U.S. are found in California (52%), New York (11%), and Washington (6%).

 Sikhism is a religion, originating from medieval India (predominantly from the Punjab region of modern-day India and Pakistan) which was introduced into the United States during the 19th century.
-While most American Sikhs are Punjabi, the United States also has a number of non-Punjabi converts to Sikhism.
+While most Sikh Americans are Punjabi, the United States also has a number of non-Punjabi converts to Sikhism.
 Sikh men are typically identifiable by their unshorn beards and turbans (head coverings), articles of their faith.
 Following the 9/11 terrorist attacks, and subsequent other terrorism related activities by Islamic groups, Sikhs have often been mistaken as Muslims or Arabs, and have been subject to several hate crimes, including murders.
 Sikh temples have also been targets of violence due to being mistaken for mosques.
 A 2012 shooting at a Sikh temple in Oak Creek, Wisconsin garnered national and international attention, with President Obama ordering flags to be half-staffed at all federal buildings.